+Note: We updated this article in March of 2022 to reflect the latest data.
 First, let’s look at the good news.
-In 2020, 648,121 disabled people got approved for Social Security disability benefits.
+In 2021, 827,138 people got approved for Social Security disability benefits.
 Imagine how relieved they felt when they heard they’d would soon start collecting those checks!

 If you’re too disabled to keep working full-time, you want to make sure you understand the SSA’s guidelines.
 Doing so can greatly improve your claim’s chances for approval.